 The Perth Parking Levy (PPL) was introduced in July 1999 and is paid by all owners of non-residential parking bays within the Perth Parking Management Area (constituting the Perth CBD and sections of West Perth, East Perth and Northbridge).
-The PPL is of Transport Department the Perth Parking administered by the under Management (Taxing) Act 1999 and Perth Parking Management Regulations 1999.
+The PPL is administered by the Department of Transport under the Perth Parking Management (Taxing) Act 1999 and Perth Parking Management Regulations 1999.